AnyTrack Property

 What is an AnyTrack Property?

 An AnyTrack Property is a container that tracks all conversions and user interactions for a single website or app.
-Think of it as a tracking workspace dedicated to one specific website.
+Think of it as a tracking workspace for one specific website.

 • Unique Property ID — Identifies your tracking data

-• Dedicated tracking tag - JavaScript code you install on your website
+• Dedicated Tracking Tag — JavaScript code installed on your website

 • Custom settings — Timezone, currency, and tracking preferences